Genesis1231/eva/app/utils/prompt/vision_ollama.md

-Tell a grounded narrative within fifty words.
+Tell a grounded narrative of your observation within fifty words.
-Only tell the narrative of your observation.